paulohdsc/feanor/README.md

 # Fëanor Dragorion - D&D 5e Character Automation
-A simple Foundry Virtual Tabletop module created to provide automation for some features of the Fëanor Dragorion character, a D&D 5e Draconic Bloodline Sorcerer currently at level 10.
+A Foundry Virtual Tabletop module created to provide automation for some features of the character Fëanor Dragorion, a D&D 5e Draconic Bloodline sorcerer currently at level 12.

 ## Instructions
-The module creates a global object named `feanorDragorion`, containing the automation functions sorted by category.
-To run a given automation, create an item macro in the feature sheet, calling the respective method in it.
+The module creates a global object named `feanor`, containing the automation functions sorted by category.
+Use Midi QoL to call the respective method on item roll using item or actor OnUse Macro fields.
+Look at function comments for additional details.
 Example:
 ```
-feanorDragorion.features.flexibleCasting(args);
+function.return feanor.features.flexibleCasting
 ```
-Then add `ItemMacro` (case-sensitive) in the Midi QoL On Use Macro field on the sheet and roll the item.
-Look at the function comments for some additional configuration details.

 ## Required Modules
-* Item Macro
-* Midi QoL
-* Dynamic effects using Active Effects (DAE)
+- Dynamic effects using Active Effects (DAE)
+- Midi QoL

+## Recommended Modules
+- SoundFx Library
+- Times Up

-## To-do list
+## To-do
-* Update module dependencies
+- [ ] Update module dependencies
-* Add manifest and download links
+- [ ] Add manifest and download links
-* Revise scripts required modules
+- [ ] Revise scripts required modules
-* Clear Chrome DevTools Snippets
+- [ ] On v11, update module.json to use the new `relationships.recommends`
+- [ ] Insert Forgotten Adventures attribution
+- [ ] Rename module from "feanor-dragorion" to "feanor" (simplify flag scope name)